Flexible

 (e.g. noise, missing parts) not all vectors converge towards equivalent

-features in the two data sets if the vector number is substantially
+features in the two data sets at a higher level of detail.

 The solution to this problem is to freeze